 Sepura Tetra terminals

-The virtual control head gives you full control of the radio, just as if you were sitting in front of the radio.
-All buttons can be accessed from your touch screen, with the PC mouse or by short cuts on the standard keyboard.
+The Virtual Control Head gives you full remote control of the radio, just as if you were sitting in front of the radio.
+You have a full display and all buttons can be accessed from your touch screen, with the PC mouse or by short cuts on the standard keyboard.

 For users that needs only one talkgroup and no other functions from the radio, the Network Interface LE can be used.
 A system mix of advanced radios and single talkgroup radios are also possible.
 See example below.

 The terminal then needs to be equipped either with the standard control head or with the AIU-box, so that audio can be accessed through them.

 Examples of use:

 - Local use when several dispatchers want to share one radio

 - Remote use where a dispatcher at one location want to talk to radio users at a different location

 - Cross patch between Tetra and other two way radio systems, like Airband, Nexedge, DMR, MPT or an other Tetra network

 - Service work, by placing a radio at a remote location in the Tetra network